LiorKogan/V1/README.md

 Two consecutive rectangles can be connected with:

 * A horizontal **black arrow**, representing a _directional typed relationship_,
-* A horizontal **black line**, representing either a _bidirectional typed relationship_ or a directional typed relationship where either direction is acceptable,
+* A horizontal **black line**, representing either a _bidirectional typed relationship_ or a directional typed relationship for which either direction is acceptable,
 * A horizontal **red arrow**, representing an _untyped directional relationship_ (See [Untyped Relationships](#untyped-relationships)),
 * A horizontal **red line**, representing either an _untyped bidirectional relationship_ or an _untyped directional relationship_ where either direction is acceptable, or
 * A horizontal **blue line**, representing a _pattern-path_ (See [Paths](#paths))